guisantagui/brainAgeShiftR/README.md

 baso_old_vs_young$stats
 ```
 ### Get the genes that are significantly contributing to the shift
+In some cases, the observed shifts in transcriptional age can be caused by a few number of genes that dominate.
+This function tests if that is the case by assessing if the weighted difference of expression is greater than what would be by chance.
 ```r
 # Compute the genes that are contributing to the significant(s) age shift(s).
 baso_old_vs_young <- get_signGenes(baso_old_vs_young, alpha_comparisons = .05)